Definition of professionalism sets high goals for the Chiropractic profession.

 - Antoine de Saint-Exupery

 So, how do we in Chiropractic shape up?
-Whilst my experience of the average Chiropractor has been of a highly professional, ethically motivated person, there have been enough rumblings to suggest that we too need to be reminded of what will enable each and every one of us to continue to hold our heads up high.
+Whilst my experience of the average DC has been of a highly professional, ethically motivated person, there have been enough rumblings to suggest that we too need to be reminded of those qualities that will enable each and every one of us to continue to hold our head up high.

-The following definition of professionalism is a synopsis of what two of our great doctors have said.
+The following definition of professionalism is a synopsis of what two great Chiropractors have said.
 The reminder, a call to strive for a higher place, is in order.
-We dare not slump as Medicine has done.
+We dare not slump as Pfizer caused Medicine to do.

 "Service to humanity is placed above personal gain and profit."